 Open to anyone whose fiction has not appeared in a print publication with a circulation greater than 5000.
 Word count generally ranges 1500 to 6000, but up to 12,000 is fine.
 Entry fee $15.
 First place receives $1500, publication in Glimmer Train Stories, and 20 author copies.
-Second place receives $500 and consideration for publication.
-Third place receives $300 and consideration for publication.
-Make submissions using our online submission system at www.glimmertrain.org during the month of May.
-Winners will be contacted on July 31, 2013, and results announced in the August bulletin.
+Second/third place receives $500/$300 and consideration for publication.
+Make submissions using our online submission system at http://www.glimmertrain.org/ during the month of February.
+Winners will be contacted on April 30, 2014.

 One of the most respected short-story journals in print, Glimmer Train Stories is represented in recent editions of the Pushcart Prize, O. Henry, New Stories from the South, New Stories from the Midwest, and Best American Short Stories anthologies.

 In the brand-new Best American Short Stories, of the top "100 distinguished short stories," six appeared in Glimmer Train Stories, second only to the New Yorker.
 We are pleased to say that, of those six, two were those authors' first stories accepted for publication.

 <p>Michael Deagler for "Etymology"<br />Natalie Sypolt for "My Brothers and Me"<br />Christopher Marnach for "Death Week at the Funeral Card Company"<br />Karen Malley for "Roof Dog"<br />James Smart for "Building Butterflies"<br />Joanna Arnow for "Waiting for Food Stamps"<br />Clayton Luz for "When the Wind Blows the Water Grey"<br />Kathryne Young for "Roadrunner"<br />Olufuke Grace Bankole for "26 Bones"<br />David Goguen for "Old Teeth"<br />Syed Ali Haider for "Scheherazade"</p>